 The bar is open from 4 until 4 (approx) and is another one found in a fantastic location.
 Just a few minutes walk from Basilica di Santo Spirito and Ponte Vecchio.
 The bar is a bit more of a party venue than other spots on our list and it’s not uncommon to hear karaoke as you walk in.

 The food is a little expensive for what you get so we’d recommend just going for a drink rather than for lunch or dinner.
 We spoke to a few people who said they’ve had trouble with the security staff and their prejudices but as we didn’t experience this during our visit I can’t say more than it’s something to be careful of.
+Find the best NY city Tours with us and get an instant booking.

 4. The Joshua Tree Pub